Integrate Oracle with Databox

 Your query must return a valid tabular result to be used as a dataset.

-For comprehensive details on specifications, usage guidelines, and other key information, refer to the resources listed below.
+For comprehensive details on metrics, data availability, templates, specifications, usage guidelines, and other key information, refer to the resources listed below.

 No. When using TLS (one-way) connections, no wallet is required.